raghavio/website/content/posts/implementing-lox-in-clojure.md

 1. **Scanner**: I kept the Java implementation from jlox for tokenizing the source code.
 2. **Parser**: Implemented in Clojure, this component takes the tokens from Scanner and produces an Abstract Syntax Tree (AST).
 3. **Interpreter**: This evaluates the AST to execute the Lox program.
-4. **Error messages** Handing of syntax and runtime errors.
+4. **Error messages** Handling of syntax and runtime errors.

 The core of the interpreter revolves around three main concepts:

-- **Environment Management**: Handling variable scopes and closures.
+- **Environment Management**: Controls variable scopes and closures.
 - **AST Evaluation**: Traversing and executing the parsed syntax tree.
-- **Function Handling**: Managing function calls, returns, and closures.
+- **Function Handling**: Deals with function calls, returns, and closures.

 ### 1. Scanner

-The Scanner code is written in Java and the implementation is near identical as the book.
+The scanner, written in Java, is nearly identical to the book.
 I used some of the new Java features like `record`.
-The scanner converts the raw source code into a sequence of tokens, which are then passed to the parser.
+The scanner changes raw code into a list of tokens for the parser.

-The tokens for the code string `var a = 10 - 20;`:
+For the code `var a = 10 - 20;`, the tokens look like this:

 ```clojure
 [#object[jlox.Token "VAR var null"] #object[jlox.Token "IDENTIFIER a null"]